mcongrove/TitaniumPebble/README.md

 ## Downloading [![gitTio](http://gitt.io/badge.png)](http://gitt.io/component/com.mcongrove.pebble)

-Download the latest distribution ZIP-file in `/dist` and consult the [Titanium Documentation](http://docs.appcelerator.com/titanium/latest/#!/guide/Using_a_Module) on how to install it, or simply use the [gitTio CLI](http://gitt.io/cli):
+Download the latest distribution ZIP file in `/dist` and consult the [Titanium Documentation](http://docs.appcelerator.com/titanium/latest/#!/guide/Using_a_Module) on how to install it, or simply use the [gitTio CLI](http://gitt.io/cli):

 `$ gittio install com.mcongrove.pebble`